Moses Opondo

-Moses Opondo (born 28 October 1997) is a Ugandan professional footballer who plays for AC Horsens and the Uganda national team.
+Moses Opondo (born 28 October 1997) is a Ugandan professional footballer who plays for FC Fredericia and the Uganda national team.

 Born in Uganda, Opondo moved to Denmark with his mother when he was four years old.

 Club career

 Vendsyssel

 In July 2016, Opondo was loaned out from the youth system at AaB to Vendsyssel FF.
 He made his Danish 1st Division debut on 24 July 2016, coming on as a 61st minute substitute for Washington Brandão in a 1-0 home defeat to HB Køge.
 In January 2017, Opondo's loan was turned into a permanent deal.
 He scored his first competitive goal for the club on 14 May 2017 in a 1–0 away defeat in the league to FC Helsingør.
 His goal, scored in the 64th minute, was the only goal of the game.
 In July 2017, Opondo's contract was extended until the summer of 2019.
 Vendsyssel suffered relegation from the Danish Superliga after the 2019–20 season.